mchaput/whoosh/docs/source/quickstart.rst

   leave out a field from a document.

 * Indexed text fields must be passed a unicode value.
-Fields that are stored but not indexed (STORED field type) can be passed any marshal-able object.
+Fields that are stored but not indexed (STORED field type) can be passed any pickle-able object.

 If you have a text field that is both indexed and stored, you can index a unicode value but store a different object if necessary (it's usually not, but